flutter/website/src/development/ui/material3-updates.md

 title: Material 3 updates
 description: Learn about Material 3 for Flutter.
 ---

 Material 3, also known as Material You, is the next generation of Material Design.
 With new features and widget updates, UI design is more uniform across platforms.
-So your app will look similar whether running on mobile or on a desktop.
+So your app looks similar whether running on mobile or on a desktop.
 This guide gives a high-level overview of Material 3, highlights key updates, and shows you how to enable Material 3 for your Flutter application.

 ## What is Material 3?

 Material 3 is the latest version of Material Design, a UI/UX design system created by Google.
 Material design enables developers and designers to build optimal user